 Once you’ve moved your money, be sure to tell your old fossil funders why you left.
 Here’s a sample letter for telling them.
 You can also take a video of yourself cutting up your cards, or put them aside for a future action.

-Resources — click to open
+Changing Banks — click to open

 Everyone’s finances are unique.
 Use this checklist as a guide, but be sure to adapt it to your particular circumstances.
 This information is adapted from the Consumer Financial Protection Bureau.